Russian athlete denies podium kiss was meant to back gay rights

 “For eight years we have not won a gold medal.
 You can’t even imagine what it was like ... when we understood that we’d won,” she said.

-“It was a wave of unbelievable feelings and if somehow, completely by chance, while we were congratulating each other, our lips touched ... whoever fantasizes about that is sick.”
+“It was a wave of unbelievable feelings and if somehow, completely by chance, while we were congratulating each other, our lips touched ... whoever fantasises about that is sick.”

 Gushchina and Ryzhova declined to comment on the law, saying they had been too busy preparing for the world championships to think much about it.